tandica/rhcsa/managing-processes/managing-load-avg.md

 # Managing load average
-## Exercise 10-2
+## Exercise 10-3
-How to load average.
+How to use load average.

 ### Step 1: Run the following *dd* command 3 times